Delta SkyMiles are truly a mixed bag.

 This quirky perk is unique to Delta among the major U.S. airlines, and it’s available only to Delta SkyMiles credit cardholders.
-Rather than charging an ever-changing amount of miles for your flight like a normal SkyMiles, this feature bases the miles you need on the cash fare – making every SkyMile is worth a cent toward your flight.
+Rather than charging an ever-changing amount of miles for your flight like a normal SkyMiles redemption, this feature bases the miles you need on the cash fare – making every SkyMile worth a cent toward your flight.

 Read on to see how it works – and when it makes sense to use it.

 Related Reading: How Much are Delta SkyMiles Really Worth?